nwatx/whs-cpt-public/README.md

 If you are not registered already, you can do so [here](https://forms.gle/fcmr9fb9rxgRyi49A).

+## Prizes

+Thanks to a generous donation from our sponsor [Wolfram Research](https://www.wolfram.com/), we are able to provide one year of [Wolfram Alpha Pro](https://www.wolframalpha.com/pro/) and [Wolfram One](https://www.wolfram.com/wolfram-one/) (worth over $300) to each person on our top 7 advanced teams and our top 3 novice teams.

+For those wanting to learn more about Wolfram's intiatives and how their products can be used in all things technical, check out their website [here](https://www.wolfram.com/)!

 ## Problem Difficulty Samples

 Here are several sample topics (without the problem statement).
 Some of these may appear in the contest!